GoGuardian Block Pages

 Blocked by Admin Filtering Policies

 Filtering Policies can block websites by specific URLs and by categories of sites.
 If you see the block page below, the page was blocked by one of your filtering Policies configured in GoGuardian Admin.
 Policies can be configured and modified on the Policies page and can be applied to various OUs on the Assign page.
 This page can be bypassed for a predetermined amount of time using a bypass password.
-Bypass password can be configured and managed on the Bypass page.
+Bypass passwords can be configured and managed on the Bypass page.

 Blocked by Smart Alerts